Dog eating grass frantically. Another unwanted dog behavior

-Dogs that engage in grass eating as a way to cope with anxiety or boredom should be easy to train.
+Dogs that engage in the grass eating as a way to cope with anxiety or boredom should be easy to train.
 Well, training is the most effective way to curb behavioral vices in dogs.
 For instance, your dog may be under stress and end up grazing in the yard or during walks.
 The only way to stop him from eating grass is making sure he is occupied and also training him out of the habit.

 On the other hand, dogs that eat grass because they like it are hard to curb.
 It is like hiding his favorite treat, knowing well he will eventually eat it.
 Therefore, it is important to make sure that the grass he feeds is safe.
 If you have recently sprayed your yard with pesticides, it is better to restrict him from accessing it.

 Train your dog